Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**07/02/2020**
+* Going to start doing Codecademy's Web Developer path out of order to prioritize my weakest subjects, since my pro membership ends in less than a week.
+* Going through their Interactive JavaScript Website module, and getting a good refresher on the DOM.

 **06/30/2020**
 * The optional JavaScript logic problems were too complex to solve, heck, they were too complex to read and understand the solutions.
 * I printed out the solution to one of the problems and annotating step-by-step what each line did.
 I have a much better understanding, but it can be better.
 I will go into work early so I have ample time to review the code.